World War II Enemy Alien Control Program Overview

 Not all remained in internment for the entire war.
 The Department of Justice reviewed individual internee cases and granted parole to some of the internees.
 Several thousand internees chose to or were forced to repatriate to the country of their nationality, Italy, Germany or Japan.
 Some pursued legal means to fight for due process, avoid repatriation, and be released.
 With the end of the war, the government continued to repatriate some of the internees, but also began releasing those no longer deemed as dangerous.
 It took several years to dismantle the internment program.
 By 1948, the Department of Justice closed the last internment camp and released the remaining few internees.

-Along with detainment and internment, the U.S. also implemented the Individual Exclusion Program under the authority of Executive Order 9066 to exclude individuals of German or Italian ancestry, including American citizens, from designated military zones.
+Along with detainment and internment, the U.S. also implemented the Individual Exclusion Program under the authority of Executive Order 9066 to exclude individuals of German, Italian and Japanese ancestry, including American citizens, from designated military zones.
 While the War Department considered thousands for exclusion, it only issued exclusion orders for several hundred individuals.
 Many enemy aliens living in military zones and elsewhere in America were subject to curfews and other restrictions on their conduct.

 Records in NARA's custody related to World War II enemy alien control programs are located in several different record groups, including:

-Alien Enemy Control Unit records and case files in the Records of the Department of Justice,
+- Alien Enemy Control Unit records and case files in the Records of the Department of Justice, Record Group 60

 In addition, the FBI makes some records related World War II alien enemy custodial detention available through their electronic reading room.